Recycling Electrical Items and Household Batteries

 A new way to recycle electrical items and batteries

-You can recycle even more items at the kerbside.
-We will be collecting household batteries and small electrical items, measuring no bigger than 30cm x 20cm x 20cm, alongside your other recycling.
+You can now recycle even more items at the kerbside.
+We collect household batteries and small electrical items, measuring no bigger than 30cm x 20cm x 20cm, alongside your other recycling.

 Electrical items include: